rafaelgsilveira/github-page/README.md

 # Professional Website

-Made using [github pages](https://pages.github.com/) feature and the [cayman](pages-themes.github.io/cayman/) theme
+Made using [github pages](https://pages.github.com/) and the [cayman](pages-themes.github.io/cayman/) theme

 ![Logo](Ragasil_logo_cliped.png)

 ## Usage

-To use the Cayman theme:

-1. Add the following to your site's `_config.yml`:

-    ```yml
-    remote_theme: pages-themes/cayman@v0.2.0
-    plugins:
-    - jekyll-remote-theme # add this line to the plugins list if you already have one
-    ```

-2. Optionally, if you'd like to preview your site on your computer, add the following to your site's `Gemfile`:

-    ```ruby
-    gem "github-pages", group: :jekyll_plugins
-    ```
+You may adapt this project as you see fit.
+Please feel free to reach me out emailing [contact@ragasil.com](mailto:contact@ragasil.com) for any doubts regarding this project.

+### License
+This project is licensed under the terms of the MIT license

 ## Customizing